Mariners find some power, but might have lost another pitcher as Yusei Kikuchi hurts his back

 “Yeah, I’m pretty confident I’ll be able to make my next start as scheduled,” he said.
 “It shouldn’t be that big of a deal.
 That was part of the reason why I came out of game there.
 I didn’t want to put myself in a situation where I would have had to skip my next start.”

 Servais seemed certain as well, but admitted they will monitor Kikuchi and his back the next few days to make certain he’s healthy.

 It appears the Mariners got lucky with the situation.
-And how often has luck and this franchise worked in unison.
+And how often has luck and this franchise worked in unison?

-The Mariners only have five healthy starters in the Mariners’ six-man starting rotation.
-And after unsuccessfully trying to push forward with asix-man turn despite having only four starters and making bullpen starts on the other two days a few weeks ago, the Mariners can’t afford to have that happen again.
+The Mariners only have five healthy starters in their six-man starting rotation.
+And after unsuccessfully trying to push forward with a six-man turn despite having only four starters and making bullpen starts on the other two days a few weeks ago, the Mariners can’t afford to have that happen again.

 Only this time, one of those four starters is rookie Logan Gilbert, who has struggled in his first three starts at the MLB level and is operating on a very limited pitch count.